manassaloi/manassaloi.github.io/_posts/2016-05-04-the-ceo-next-door-elena.markdown

    + Where and how would you like to engage in the future?
 This is an opportunity to proactively engage board members on issues where they feel they can add value.
 It will ease their doubts about how to participate and be useful and also give you a clearer picture of how much of their time and attention you’re likely to get.
    + What does success look like, for the company and for me as CEO, in one year?
 In three years?
 This is the start of many conversations you’ll have around expectations and strategy.

-+ “Communicate early and communicate often,”
++ Communicate early and communicate often.

 **How to handle setbacks:**